Safdarjung's Tomb - A Mini Taj Mahal in The Heart of New Delhi

 Despite the size of the grounds, you can see all that the tomb has to offer within an hour or so.
 If you've brought a picnic or if you just want to chill out in the beautiful gardens, you can of course stay longer.

-We'd recommend pairing a visit to the tomb with a trip to the Lodhi Garden which is practically next door.
-After walking through the Lodhi Garden, you could treat yourself to an upmarket coffee or meal at the nearby Khan Market.
+We'd recommend combining a visit to the Safdarjung’s Tomb with a trip to the nearby Lodhi Garden which is practically next door.
+From there, you could head to Khan Market for an upmarket coffee or fancy lunch.

 What facilities are at Safdarjung's Tomb?

-Inside the grounds there are toilet facilities and outside the usual array of food carts, ice cream wagons and water sellers.
+Inside the grounds there are toilet facilities and outside next to the entrance is the usual array of food carts, ice cream wagons and water sellers.

 Thank you for reading,